-At the discretion of the department chair with the approval of the Associate Dean for GME, a Leave of Absence may be approved for unusual personal situations provided the operational needs of the department are not adversely affected.
-Leave of absence is always unpaid leave, and must be requested in writing.
-All accrued Vacation Leave must be exhausted prior to a request for a Leave of Absence.
+At the discretion of the program director and where applicable, with the approval of the Associate Dean for GME, unpaid personal leave may be approved for unusual personal situations provided the operational needs of the department are not adversely affected.
+Unpaid Personal Leave is always unpaid leave and must be requested in writing.
+All accrued Vacation Leave must be exhausted prior to a request for Unpaid Personal Leave.